 With spiritual figures now teaching inedia to members of the general public, you might wonder whether anyone has succeeded at it.
 No one has in the end—none.
 But many have ended up in the hospital and at risk, from what I’ve seen.
 Hearing this might be confusing, as I just explained that inedia is for real.
 But you have to bear in mind that the human condition mustn’t be undermined or tampered with.
-Imagine if all of the health enthusiasts nationwide, or even just those in the city where you are from, no longer needed to eat or drink thanks to inedia.
+Imagine if all of the health enthusiasts nationwide, or even just all the residents in a major city like Changchun, no longer needed to eat or drink thanks to inedia.
 It would definitely make life easier!
 Nobody would need to go through the hassle of preparing meals anymore, and no one would have to labor in the fields; people would be able to just go about their business with no need for eating.
 But that would be wrong, as it would be changing the face of the world.
 It would never be allowed to happen.
 Nothing that upsets the world so dramatically is allowed.

 Many people are put at risk when certain individuals teach inedia.
 Problems come up when they are set on experiencing it but still attached to food and many other things.
 Once they start inedia it’s going to be tough when they see tasty food that stirs up their appetite, but which they can’t eat.
 They will get anxious and want to eat.
 And they will feel starved if they don’t.
 Yet if they do try to eat, they will throw up, and find that nothing stays down.
 So it’s both frightening and unsettling.
 Many people have ended up hospitalized this way and really been at risk.
 I have had people come to me hoping that I would clean up these messes for them, but I am hesitant to get involved.
 Nobody would want to clean up the messes that certain teachers have recklessly made.